tapz/teslapizero/README.md

 ## **Check logs (in case the button does not work)**

-Login with SSH to host name raspberrypi (or raspberrypi.local if connecting with a usb cable instead of Wi-Fi)
+Login with SSH to the Pi

 `tail -1000 teslapizero/teslapizero.log`